 - Ribbon Snake (Thamnophis Sauritus)

-These subspecies are renowned for having a favorable temperament, feeding well, and thriving in captivity.
-So, if you’re a beginner, you’d probably be best opting for one of these snakes.
+These subspecies are known to have a relaxed temperament, feeding well, and thriving in captivity.
+So, if you’re a beginner, you’re better off opting for one of these snakes.

 How to Identify a Common Garter Snake